galetaire/spahousing/pages/posts/roi.md

 [![Rentabilidad alquiler](/images/renttime.png)](/images/renttime.png)

-- **Price-to-rent ratio (time, net and gross)**: number of years to fully recover a home purchase in Spain.
+- **Price-to-rent ratio (time, net and gross)**: number of years to fully recover the cost of a home purchase in Spain through rental income.

 The charts from above show the ratio between the purchase price and the rental price (both in %; and in time, years).
 In essence, it's an indicator similar to the price-to-earnings ratio (P/E) used in the stock market analysis.
 It can be interpreted as follows: